There are different types of snakes in Virginia, both venomous and non-venomous.

 1. Cottonmouth Snake

-Starting our list of types of snakes in Virginia, the cottonmouth is well-known.
+The cottonmouth is well-known as the first snake on our list of Virginian types.
 The only poisonous water snake in the Southeast, it is most common in Virginia Beach and Chesapeake.

-Virginia has three types of poisonous snakes, and the northern cottonmouth is one of them.
+Virginia has three types of poisonous snakes, one of which is the northern cottonmouth.
 Water snakes are usually found around lakes or along the state’s shore.

 If you encounter a snake you believe to be a Cottonmouth, proceed with extreme caution since they are aggressive.
 And if they bite you, it might be harmful.